Outlier-Robust Bayesian Multivariate Analysis with Correlation-Intact Sandwich Mixture: Multivariate Models and Correlation-intact Sandwich Mixture

-The origin (zero) is excluded from the support of $t_{i,k}$ to avoid the case where the normal distribution in (\ref{eq:lm}) is degenerated.
-Then, the marginal variance of $y_{i,k}$ is $t_{i,k}^2 \Si _{k,k}$, where the $(k,k')$-entry of matrix $\bSi$ is denoted by $\Si_{k,k'}$, so the sign of $t_{i,k}$ is not essential in increasing each variance.
+The origin (zero) is excluded from the support of $t_{i,k}$ to avoid a degenerate distribution in (\ref{eq:lm}).
+Subsequently, the marginal variance of $y_{i,k}$ is $t_{i,k}^2 \Si _{k,k}$, where the $(k,k')$-entry of matrix $\bSi$ is denoted by $\Si_{k,k'}$, so the sign of $t_{i,k}$ is not essential in increasing each variance.
 However, the correlation between $y_{i,k}$ and $y_{i,k'}$ is $\sgn (t_{i,k} t_{i,k'}) \Si _{k,k'} / \sqrt{ \Si_{k,k} \Si_{k',k'} } $; its absolute value is independent of the latent variables, but its sign could change, depending on the signs of $t_{i,k}$ and $t_{i,k'}$.
 For example, even if $y_{i,k}$ and $y_{i,k'}$ are positively correlated in the sense that $\Si _{k,k'} > 0$, it is still possible to have positively-outlying $y_{i,k}$ and negatively-outlying or non-outlying $y_{i,k'}$.
-Figure~\ref{fig:onesidet} illustrates this property by showing the scatter plots of random samples of $\y_i$ with real-valued and positive $\t_i$.
-By this model specification, we can distinguish the correlation from the simultaneous (non-)occurrence of outliers, which is crucial in achieving the posterior robustness in the multivariate setting, as discussed in Section~\ref{sec:theory}.
+Figure~\ref{fig:onesidet} illustrates this property by the contour plots of the joint density of $\y_i$, as well as scatter plots of random samples of $\y_i$, with real-valued and positive $\t_i$.
+Using this model specification, we can distinguish the correlation from the simultaneous (non-)occurrence of outliers, which is crucial for achieving posterior robustness in a multivariate setting, as discussed in Section~\ref{sec:theory}.